Would you sell 90% of the stuff you own, quit your job, and move a few states away with no job lined up to chase a dream? Welcome to my life in 2017.

 I’m making it sound a lot simpler than it was.
 We had a LOT to prepare for the move.
 I donated a ton of clothes, shoes, decor, and random items in the months leading up the move, and I only kept what I needed (and what would fit in our two cars).
 We sold or donated all of our furniture piece by piece.
 Our mattress was the very last thing we had since we needed to sleep on something.
 We put in our notices at work.
 I helped onboard a new designer during my last couple weeks and I created spreadsheets with everything the new designer would need to know.

 Let’s talk about logistics of the move.
 I saved quite a bit before the move, which allowed us a small window of time to be jobless because, ya know, bills.
 When we got to Colorado, my parents graciously allowed us to move in for an indefinite period of time and rent free.
 I’m lucky to have my parents and I’m grateful for their support.
 My husband and I only stayed for a couple months while we searched for jobs and went on interviews.
 We both landed a job in the same city (he got one a couple weeks before I did), so we set our sights on moving there.
 We found a cute townhouse for rent and the landlord was willing to work with our expedited move-in schedule.
-Keep in mind we only moved to Colorado with whatever fit in our sedans, which was mostly electronics, kitchen appliances, and clothes.
+Keep in mind we only moved to Colorado with whatever fit in our sedans, which was mostly electronics, kitchen appliances, and clothes… and my dog Jerry who had the entire front passenger seat to himself.
 We had no furniture.
 Nada.
 So a good chunk of my savings went to a deposit on the townhouse + the first month’s rent, and all the furniture we needed like a mattress, couch, etc. I was thrifty and bought a few things on Craigslist but everything else was purchased on sale.
 By blind luck, Labor Day was happening the weekend we moved in so there were killer deals on furniture.
 I bought everything that weekend, so we were a lean, mean, unpacking-boxes-and-assembling-furniture machine.

 Now that we’ve been in Colorado for almost 2 years I can say with certainty that it was the best decision we’ve made.
 We're closer to my family, we LOVE Colorado, we bought the perfect home in September 2018, and we’re happy with our jobs.
 I couldn’t imagine it any other way.